https-dhanesh/World_Cup_2023_Fixtures/README.md

-A project developed in Advanced java
+A project developed in Advanced java.

-Use Netbeans IDE
+Use Netbeans IDE.

 Connected with local MySQL database ( Change credentials as per your workbench)